nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to retrieve contacts in less than 1 second.
+6. Should be able to function both online or offline.
+7. Should be user friendly.
+8. Should have customisable font size.

 ## Appendix D : Glossary